axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-05-08-the-weakness-of-progressive-organizations.markdown

  <p>Unfortunately, except for WL Gore, all the organizations given as primary examples have an owner-boss at the top.
 In these cases, the owner-boss sees himself as a “servant leader” or some other benevolent &rdquo;benevolent&rdquo; crap.</p>

 <h1>Co-Ownership Brings Robustness</h1>
- <p>It is great, in fact, that these companies have experimented with co-management, have shown that it works, and that we don&rsquo;t need the <span class="_paradigm">Fiat</span> hierarchical system we live under.
-Unfortunately, co-management doesn&rsquo;t last.</p>
+ <p>It is great, in fact, that these companies have experimented with co-management.
+They have shown that it works and that we don&rsquo;t need the <span class="_paradigm">Fiat</span> hierarchical system we live under.
+Unfortunately, co-management is not enough because it doesn&rsquo;t last.</p>
- <p>Because when the owner-boss exits, that&rsquo;s the end of it.
-Most of these progressive companies have fallen back to the <span class="_paradigm">Fiat</span> hierarchical model following the exit of the benevolent owner-boss.</p>
+ <p>Most of these &ldquo;progressive&rdquo; companies have fallen back to the <span class="_paradigm">Fiat</span> hierarchical model once the benevolent owner-boss.is out of the picture.</p>
- <p>For it to be robust, and long-term, decentralized management must be accompanied by decentralized ownership.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p>For governance to be decentralized in robust and long-term way, decentralized management must be accompanied by decentralized ownership or co-ownership, as we call it.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1>Robustness Emerges from a Simple Foundation</h1>
- <p>Rather than specific practices or strict methodologies, this foundation allows you to discover out what works for you, while keeping you grounded on what&rsquo;s important,</p>
+ <p>Rather than specific practices or strict methodologies, this foundation allows you to discover out what works for you, while helping you to keep grounded on what&rsquo;s important,</p>
   <div class="_center">
    <table class="_h2table">
     <tr>